 Beyond demonstrating the usefulness of the AICF, this study identified strengths and weaknesses of the system, which will help the team to optimize it for future applications.
 According to Dr. Leung, “Cancer care is just the start—AI systems could enhance online support for all sorts of patient populations.
 We have incredible technological resources at our disposal, and we are ready to use them to provide holistic care to our patients, wherever they are.”

 Next steps for this research include using an interactive chatbot to provide patient education as an on-demand support.
 Patients can ask specific questions related to their cancer and an AI-based recommender system will bring them to a relevant online resource.

 This work was supported by the Ontario Institute for Cancer Research - Cancer Care Ontario Health Services Research Network and the UHN Foundation.
 Dr. Yvonne Leung is an Adjunct Lecturer in the Department of Psychiatry at the University of Toronto.

 Leung YW, Park B, Heo R, Adikari A, Chackochan S, Wong J, Alie E, Gancarz M, Kacala M, Hirst G, de Silva D, French L, Bender J, Mishna F, Gratzer D, Alahakoon D, Esplen MJ.
 Providing Care Beyond Therapy Sessions With a Natural Language Processing-Based Recommender System That Identifies Cancer Patients Who Experience Psychosocial Challenges and Provides Self-care Support: Pilot Study.
 JMIR Cancer.
 2022 Jul 29. doi: 10.2196/35893.

-During the COVID-19 pandemic, virtual care became an essential mode of care delivery.
+During the COVID-19 pandemic, virtual care became an essential mode of health care delivery.
 Support groups are now following this model, which is helping to improve access to psychosocial care for patients and their families.